- Who We Are

 Dr. Holly Hartmann is the Director of Carpe Diem West's Academy.
 Previously she was Director of the Arid Lands Information Center at the University of Arizona (UA).
 She is a co-investigator within the Climate Assessment for the Southwest (CLIMAS) and leads the scenario development team within the UA Science and Technology Center for the Sustainability of Semi-Arid Hydrology and Riparian Areas (SAHRA).
 Holly is a national leader in research related to the development of decision support tools for climate, water, and other resource management applications, especially linking research with the needs of decision makers and moving research into agency operations.
 Current research projects include quantitative verification of climate and hydrologic forecasts; improving communication of probabilistic forecasts and uncertainty; incorporating complex integrated models and climate change within a scenario planning framework; and decision support tool development.
 Holly has been a Carpe Diem West core team member since 2008.
 Holly is an instrumental part of Carpe Diem West.
 She is also the Director for the Carpe Diem West Academy.

 Prior to her election as Director of the Water Replenishment District (Los Angeles Basin), Lillian Kawasaki served as Assistant General Manager for the Los Angeles Department of Water and Power, where she oversaw department-wide environmental issues including the Department’s Greenhouse Gas Reduction Plan.
 In 2006, Ms. Kawasaki was elected to the Water Replenishment District, which manages the groundwater for nearly 4 million people in 43 cities in southern California.
 Prior to her tenure at LADWP, Ms. Kawasaki served as General Manager of the Community Development Department for the City of Los Angeles and, previous to that, was General Manager of the Environmental Affairs Department of the City of Los Angeles for ten years.
-Lillian has been a Carpe Diem West core team member since 2007 and joined the Board of Directors in 2009.
+Lillian was a Carpe Diem West core team member from 2007 and joined the Board of Directors in 2009.

 Western Water Policy Program